This is a question asked by Brian from http://www.bjp.ie/ on our Facebook page.

 Rank checking is fairly easy.
 Depending on your needs you can use a free tool like the SEO Book rank checker, or the one I use Advanced Web Ranking – this does a lot more than just check rankings.
 Google Webmaster Tools will also list the keywords that your site is ranking for, with click through rates, position, and movement.

-Conversion tracking is import once you start to get traffic.
+Conversion tracking is important once you start to get traffic.
 Knowing which keywords convert to customers is important, this will lead to page conversion optimisation and split testing.
 These areas are expensive and time consuming for consultants and therefore sites normally have a reasonable amount of traffic before this is implanted in-depth.

 I believe it is a good idea for all companies to have a blog as part of their own site.
 It demonstrates openness and willingness of the company to engage with customers and just as importantly it is great for SEO.
 It is impossible to target all keywords with the pages on your website, writing blog posts allows you to target longer tail keywords and point clients to explanations of products.